s1n7ax/my-website/README.md

 ## Development

 - Clone the project
+- Prepare the dev environment
+  - Using direnv (recommended)
+    - Allow the direnv to initiate the environment using `direnv allow`
+  - Using Devcontainer
     - Run the dev container `devcontainer up --workspace-folder .`
     - Open up the shell `devcontainer exec --workspace-folder . bash`
 - Install node dependencies `yarn install`
-- Run tailwind watch process `yarn run tailwind:watch`
+- Run tailwind watch process `yarn dev`
-- Run leptos watch process `cargo leptos watch`
 - Open the browser `http://localhost:3000`

 ## Deployment